 Father Figure: How to Be a Feminist Dad offers a timely update to our collective understanding of fatherhood.
 Men today are struggling to understand what it means to be "Dad" when cultural gender norms are being renegotiated.
 To go all-in on feminism seems to betray the customary good dad story.
 To go all-in on the prevailing good-dad story undoubtedly betrays feminism.
 Father Figure provides the answers.
-Pre-order here
+Order here

 The New Childhood: Raising Kids to Thrive in a Connected World provides a hopeful counterpoint to the fearful hand-wringing that has come to define our narrative around children and technology.
 Drawing on groundbreaking research in economics, psychology, philosophy, and education, The New Childhood shows how technology is guiding humanity toward a bright future in which our children will be able to create new, better models of global citizenship, connection, and community.
 Learn more